 Thinking about selling your single family rental property?
-Here are five helpful tips.
+Maybe it’s time to get out of the business or you’re moving equity to a better investment.
+Here are five helpful tips for selling a single family rental.
 You may not be able to use every tip, depending on your situation, but they are a good starting point for getting your rental property sold fast and for the best possible price and terms.

 1. Conduct A Market Rent Analysis

 Confirm the value of the property based on current market conditions.
-Look at the value as both an investment and as an owner-occupied residence – it could change your selling strategy.
+Look at the value as both an investment and as an owner-occupied residence – it could change your selling strategy and there is no way to know if the best offers will be coming from investors or someone buying a home for themselves.

 2. Inspect, Repair, Update